kompa3/socket.mq/README.md

 ### Publish-Subscribe
 TBD.
 WebSocket

-Events are sent only to subscribers to reduce network traffic ie. publisher maintains a list of subscribers.
+Events are sent only to subscribers to reduce network traffic.
+A publisher maintains a list of event subscribers.

 ### Security
 ![Authentication](http://www.gliffy.com/go/publish/image/7292741/L.png)